sotoseattle/Primo/README.md

 - The main dependency is the [NArray gem from Masahiro Tanaka](http://masa16.github.io/narray/), version 0.6.
 - The test are written for RSpec 3.1.2.

-To use it in your code add to your Gemfile:
+To use it in your code, add to your Gemfile:

 ```ruby
 # Gemfile